jwheller0013/Shell.Console-Lab/README.md

 - Find out what directory you're in using `pwd`
 - You know where you are, but not what's around you.
 Take a look around with `ls`
 - You probably started in your home directory, but just in case, tell the terminal to move to your home directory with `cd ~`.
 Use `pwd` again to confirm.
-- Change into your Dev directory with `cd Dev`.
+- Change into your Projects directory with `cd Projects`.
 If you don't have one you should create one (see above)
 -  Now let's try printing the contents of a file.
 First we need to create the file.
 One quick way to do that is with the command `echo "Hello Terminal" >myFile.txt`.
 We'll explain this command in greater detail in the next lab.
 -  Use `ls` to list the contents of your directory after running that command to see what changed.
 -  Now show the contents of that new file using the `cat` command.